-- EJCR 6.4: All requested court sessions shall be accompanied by a PTIR (Attachment 3) and will only be requested for referred cases.
-This requirement applies equally to arraignments, cases that have been docketed by the military judge at prior court-martial sessions, court sessions scheduled through a Motion for Docketing, cases rescheduled through approved continuance requests, and any other requests for 39a sessions by either party.
-Both counsel, or supervisory counsel, shall sign the PTIR. - EJCR 6.5: Court sessions ordered by the military judge at a prior session of court that are no longer needed by the parties require a negative PTIR to be filed in accordance with the rules governing docketing procedures.
-Negative PTIRs will be marked "negative" and will include an appropriate explanation as to why the court session is no longer necessary. - EJCR 6.6: Initial PTIRs shall include the referred charge sheet, convening order(s) and a proposed Trial Management Order (TMO) (Attachment (4)).
+EJCR 6.6: All requested court sessions shall be accompanied by a PTIR (Attachment (3)) and will only be requested for referred cases.
+This requirement applies equally to arraignments, cases that have been docketed by the military judge at prior court-martial sessions, court sessions scheduled through a Motion for Docketing, cases rescheduled through approved continuance requests, and any other requests for 39(a) sessions by either party.
+Both counsel, or supervisory counsel, shall sign the PTIR.

+- EJCR 6.7: Court sessions ordered by the military judge at a prior session of court that are no longer needed by the parties require a negative PTIR to be filed in accordance with the rules governing docketing procedures.
+Negative PTIRs will be marked "negative" and will include an appropriate explanation as to why the court session is no longer necessary. - EJCR 6.8: Initial PTIRs shall include the referred charge sheet, convening order(s) and a proposed Trial Management Order (TMO) (Attachment (4)).
 As applicable, trial counsel will include copies of the relevant portions of any military orders or directives to include cover page, signature page, punitive language, any state or federal statutes alleged to have been violated, and trial counsel's proposed elements for any novel specifications alleged.
-The defense counsel may, but is not required to, submit such proposed elements.

-- EJCR 6.7: When a victim's legal counsel is assigned to a case, trial counsel shall list the name of that counsel on the initial PTIR requesting arraignment.
-The victim's legal counsel shall file a notice of appearance with the clerk of court no later than the date of arraignment. - EJCR 6.8: If the parties agree on all proposed dates, the TMO is sufficient to memorialize trial dates and filing deadlines.
+The defense counsel may, but is not required to, submit such proposed elements. - EJCR 6.9: When a victim's legal counsel is assigned to a case, trial counsel shall list the name of that counsel on the initial PTIR requesting arraignment.
+Trial counsel shall note in the PTIR the victim's legal counsel's input on the dates in the proposed TMO. - EJCR 6.10: If the parties agree on all proposed dates, the TMO is sufficient to memorialize trial dates and filing deadlines.
 If the parties do not agree, then the PTIR is used to inform the Court as to the parties' requested dates.
-Proposed trial dates for special courts-martial shall normally be within 60 days of arraignment, and within 90 days of arraignment for general courts-martial. - EJCR 6.9: A PTIR requesting a guilty plea pursuant to a pretrial agreement shall include a signed copy of Part I and a signed copy of the stipulation of fact, if applicable and available.
-If the signed stipulation of fact is not available when the PTIR is submitted, it shall be provided to the Clerk of Court no later than 0900, one business day prior to the scheduled guilty plea. - EJCR 6.10: Arraignment is the preferred means of setting trial dates and filing deadlines.
-When pretrial arraignment is impracticable, a Motion for Docketing (MFD), Attachment (5), is permissible, provided it is unopposed and authorized by the docketing judge.
+Proposed trial dates for special courts-martial shall normally be within 60 days of arraignment, and within 90 days of arraignment for general courtsmartial. - EJCR 6.11: A PTIR requesting a guilty plea pursuant to a pretrial agreement shall include a signed copy of Part I and a signed copy of the stipulation of fact, if applicable and available.
+If the signed stipulation of fact is not available when the PTIR is submitted, it shall be provided to the Clerk of Court no later than 0900, one business day prior to the scheduled guilty plea. - EJCR 6.12: Arraignment is the preferred means of setting trial dates and filing deadlines.
+When pretrial arraignment is impracticable, a Motion for Docketing (MFD), (Attachment (5)), is permissible, provided it is unopposed and authorized by the docketing judge.
 The use of an MFD does not eliminate the need to submit a PTIR for future court appearances.

-EJC -DOCKETING PROCEDURES
+EJC - DOCKETING PROCEDURES

-EJCR 6.11: The Circuit Military Judge will appoint a docketing judge within the Circuit who will serve in that capacity for a designated duration.
+EJCR 6.13: The Circuit Military Judge will appoint a docketing judge within the Circuit who will serve in that capacity for a designated duration.
 The Clerk of Court and the docketing judge shall be the Circuit's points of contact for all docketing issues.